Lucrezia de' Medici, Duchess of Ferrara: Marriage

 Alfonso d'Este solemnly entered Florence on 18 May 1558.
 On 3 July, 24-year-old Alfonso and 13-year-old Lucrezia were married in the chapel in the Palazzo Pitti (or according to another version in the Basilica of Santa Maria Novella), by the bishop of Cortona, Giovan Battista di Simone Ricasoli.
-At the request of his mother-in-law, the hereditary Prince of Ferrara agreed to postpone the wedding night until such time as his bride reached her sexual maturity.
+At the request of his mother-in-law, the hereditary Prince of Ferrara agreed to postpone the wedding night until such time as his bride reached sexual maturity.

-According to an oral agreement between him and his father-in-law, which they reached at the conclusion of the marriage contract three days after the wedding, Alfonso left Florence.
+According to an oral agreement between Alfonso and his father-in-law, which they reached at the conclusion of the marriage contract three days after the wedding, Alfonso left Florence.
 He went to the French court in Paris, who promised to pay off a sovereign debt to the Duchy of Ferrara of 300,000 ducats.
 Lucrezia, despite the invitation of her father-in-law to move to Ferrara, remained in Florence at the request of her mother, to wait for her husband to come for her.

 Together with her sister Isabella, the new hereditary Princess of Ferrara continued to live in the chambers of the Palazzo Pitti, isolated from the rest of the world.
-Lucrezia had fallen in love with her husband; however, he was indifferent to her.
-Her numerous letters to him often went unanswered.
+Lucrezia's numerous letters to her husband often went unanswered.
 While waiting for Alfonso to come to her, she ate almost nothing and spoke little, and every day she prayed for him for a long time at the morning service.
 The hereditary Princess desperately wanted to leave her strict maternal care and start an independent life.

 After some time, Duke Cosimo I expressed dissatisfaction to his son-in-law at the manner in which he was delaying his return to collect his wife.
-Only after the death of Duke Ercole II on 3 October 1559, when Alfonso became Duke of Ferrara, Modena and Reggio under the name of Alfonso II, and his spouse became, accordingly, Duchess consort, did he leave France and come to take her away with him.
+Only after the death of Duke Ercole II on 3 October 1559, when Alfonso became Duke of Ferrara, Modena and Reggio under the name of Alfonso II, and his spouse became, accordingly, Duchess consort, did he leave France and come to retrieve her.
 On 17 February 1560, Lucrezia solemnly entered Ferrara.